Applying for a New License (Teen Drivers) in FloridaPage Overview

 The program requires all teen drivers to achieve certain milestones prior to obtaining a driver’s license.
 Many of these milestones are based on age and experience.

-If you’re new to Florida and have held a driver’s license in your previous state, you may transfer it without having to take the written and road tests.
+If you’re new to Florida and have held a driver’s license in your previous state, you may transfer it without having to take the written exam and driving test.

 For more information, please contact the Department of Highway Safety and Motor Vehicles at (850) 617-2000.

-If you have an out-of-state learner’s permit or intermediate driver’s license, you may transfer it for a Florida learner’s license or intermediate license.
-Follow the steps outlined in the “Florida Learner’s Permit” and “Intermediate Driver’s License” sections below.
+If you have an out-of-state learner’s permit or intermediate driver’s license, you may transfer it for a Florida learner’s license or provisional license.
+Follow the steps outlined in the “Florida Learner’s Permit” and “Provisional License” sections below.

 If you’re under 18 years old, you must complete the following stages of the Florida GDL program: